 In Jensen v.
 Potter, 435 F.3d 444, 446 (3d Cir.
 2006), the court held that the retaliation provision of Title VII “can be offended by harassment that is severe or pervasive enough to create a hostile work environment.”
 The Jensen court also declared that “our usual hostile work environment framework applies equally to Jensen’s claim of retaliatory harassment.”
 But subsequently the Supreme Court in Burlington N. & S.F.
 Ry.
 Co. v.
 White, 548 U.S.53, 68 (2006), set forth a legal standard for determining retaliation that appears to be less rigorous than the standard for determining a hostile work environment.
 The Court in White declared that a plaintiff has a cause of action for retaliation under Title VII if the employer’s actions in response to protected activity “well might have dissuaded a reasonable worker from making or supporting a charge of discrimination.”
 After White, the Title VII retaliation provision can be offended by any activity of the employer — whether harassment or some other action — that satisfies the White standard.
 See Instruction 5.1.7 for a general instruction on retaliation in Title VII actions.

-Religious Discrimination
+Hostile Environment based on protected classes other than sex

-Employees subject to a hostile work environment on the basis of their religion are entitled to recovery under Title VII, pursuant to the same legal standards applied to sex discrimination.
+Employees subject to a hostile work environment on the basis of their race, color, religion, or national origin may be entitled to recovery under Title VII, pursuant to the same legal standards applied to sex discrimination.
 See Abramson v.
 William Paterson College, 260 F.3d 265, 277 n.5 (3d Cir.
 2001) (“We have yet to address a hostile work environment claim based on religion.
 However, Title VII has been construed under our case law to support claims of a hostile work environment with respect to other categories (i.e., sex, race, national origin).
-We see no reason to treat Abramson’s hostile work environment claim any differently, given Title VII’s language.”).
+We see no reason to treat Abramson’s hostile work environment claim any differently, given Title VII’s language.”); Kengerski v.
+Harper, 6 F.4th 531, 534 (3d Cir.
+2021) (“harassment against an employee because he associates with a person of another race, such as a family member, may violate Title VII by creating a hostile work environment”); Kengerski v.
+Harper, 6 F.4th 531, 534 (3d Cir.
+2021) (“harassment against an employee because he associates with a person of another race, such as a family member, may violate Title VII by creating a hostile work environment”); Mahran v.
+Advocate Christ Medical Center, 12 F.4th 708 (7th Cir.
+2021) (holding that evidence did not support a hostile environment claim based on national origin).

+.

 5.1.5 Elements of a Title VII Claim — Harassment — Hostile Work Environment — No Tangible Employment Action